dustyfingers/louiemadeit-be/README.md

 run 'npm run dev'

-# to listen for test payment_intent events on windows, run this where stripe is downloaded
+# step 5 - to listen for test payment_intent events on windows, run this where stripe is downloaded

 ./stripe.exe listen --forward-to localhost:5000/stripe/webhooks/handle-payment-intent